ArgoBeat Generative Audio Sprint

 Or just accept that Brain.fm solved this with human composers and a $7/month subscription.

-12 hours.
+21 hours.
 15+ commits.
 Singing bowls sound good.
-The rest needs a fundamentally different approach to content generation.
+The rest needs a stronger content-generation strategy.

 I should probably sleep.
 It's been 12 hours.